Semester 1 O Week Events

 • Go to O Week events – Explore campus, meet other students and enjoy tours, free food and connect with support services while personalising your own orientation experience

-Additionally, Orientation is the time where you’ll receive essential information and support to help you settle in and succeed from day one.
+Orientation is also when you’ll receive essential information and support to help you settle in and succeed from day one.

 How2RMIT is an online onboarding module that gives you a complete overview of RMIT’s systems, support services, facilities, and more.
 It’s a one-stop source of all the information you’ll need to set yourself up for study and life at RMIT.